matthiase/piccolo/README.md

 piccolo
 =======

 A simple iOS file sharing application, backed by S3.
 (WORK IN PROGRESS)

 ## License
-AFNetworking is available under the MIT license.
+Piccolo is available under the MIT license.
 See the LICENSE file for more info.